CARSK stands for the "Canadian-Australasian Randomised Trial of Screening Kidney Transplant Candidates for Coronary Artery Disease."

 CIHR Grant #389992

-• The University Health Network in Toronto, Canada has randomised 66 participants.
+• St. George's University Hospitals in London, England has randomised 70 participants.

-• St. George's University Hospitals in London, England has randomised 65 participants.
+• The University Health Network in Toronto, Canada has randomised 69 participants.

-• Queen Elizabeth II Health Sciences in Halifax, Canada has randomised 55 participants.
+• London Health Sciences Centre in London, Canada has randomised 60 participants.

-• The Ottawa Hospital in Ottawa, Canada has randomised 55 participants.
+• St Michael's Hospital in Toronto, Canada has randomised 59 participants.

-• St Michael's Hospital in Toronto, Canada has randomised 47 participants.
+• Royal University Hospital in Saskatoon, Canada has randomised 58 participants.

 • Bellvitge Hospital in Barcelona, Spain has randomised 46 participants.